The ESC Cardio-Oncology Certification programme is designed for professionals specialising in cardio-oncology.

 Please find more information here.

-The Cardio-Oncology exam is designed to test a wide range of cardio-oncology knowledge aligned with the European Society of Cardiology Core Curriculum for cardio-oncology.
+The ESC Cardio-Oncology Certification exam is designed to test a wide range of cardio-oncology knowledge aligned with the European Society of Cardiology Core Curriculum for cardio-oncology.

 There is no single source from which all questions are developed, and candidates are encouraged to read widely.
 A suggested reading list is available to help guide your preparation.